Non-random two-liquid model: Derivation

 Unlike Wilson's equation, this can predict partially miscible mixtures.
 However, the cross term, like Wohl's expansion, is more suitable for $H^\text{ex}$ than $G^\text{ex}$, and experimental data is not always sufficiently plentiful to yield three meaningful values, so later attempts to extend Wilson's equation to partial miscibility (or to extend Guggenheim's quasichemical theory for nonrandom mixtures to Wilson's different-sized molecules) eventually yielded variants like UNIQUAC.

 Equations for a binary mixture

-For a binary mixture the following function are used:
+For a binary mixture the following functions are used: